Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

-This function now takes tensors in CUDA memory and returns tensors in CUDA memory, but the function itself is written in NumPy! `torch.compile` uses the `numpy()` and the `from_numpy()` calls as hints, and optimizes them away, and internally it simply works with PyTorch tensors without moving moving the memory at all.
+This function now takes tensors in CUDA memory and returns tensors in CUDA memory, but the function itself is written in NumPy! `torch.compile` uses the `numpy()` and the `from_numpy()` calls as hints, and optimizes them away, and internally it simply works with PyTorch tensors without moving the memory at all.
 When we keep the tensors in CUDA and perform the computations in `float32`, we see a **200x speed-up** over the initial NumPy implementation on `float32` arrays.